tymakat/ai-chatbot-gtecom/README.md

 2. No specific versions of libraries in the `requirements.txt`.
 Due to the limited deadline, specific versions for the third-party libraries were not provided.
 This can cause problems in the distant future.

-3. It's hard to distinguish messages in logs, especially when dealing with large text messages
+3. It's hard to distinguish messages in logs, especially when dealing with large text messages.

 4. The message history is updated with a brief delay.